Two goat farmers murdered in Westmoreland

 Her son volunteered to go to the farm Monday morning because Wedderburn was not feeling well.

-Jones's grandniece, who identified herself only as Nickesha, said he was well-loved by everyone in his community.
+Jones’ grandniece, who identified herself only as Nickesha, said he was well loved by everyone in his community.

 He would have celebrated his 66th birthday on Wednesday.